-We all know what a communication from Apple looks like, right?
+We all know what communication from Apple looks like, right?
 And why is this so clear to us?
 The answer is a well-maintained brand, thanks to a meticulous set of style guidelines.
 This guide for official Apple product retailers is just one example of how detail-oriented Apple is (in case you weren’t already aware).
 With concise and detailed explanations on how to use just about every Apple asset, there’s really no excuse for any retailer’s errors in upholding the Apple brand.
-Have a look at the Apple identity guidelines here.

 It’s a good idea to tailor your style guide to your brand to ensure enough detail is given for the really important elements.
 Take this example by Argento Wine.
 Since the logo for Argento will be displayed on numerous pieces of packaging, this manual goes into extreme detail about sizing, signatures and logo colours to ensure there are no errors in application.
 Check out Argento’s style guide here.

 This style guide is not an official set of guidelines for Barnes & Noble, but a project of Carolina Pistone for her industrial design class.
 It doesn’t mean it’s not beautifully compiled and worth a read.
 This fictional style guide is as meticulous as any real deal, it explains and deconstructs its’ primary logo, signatures and sub-brand logos in an informative and explanatory way.
 Topped off with a simple but beautiful design, this style guide provides an amazing template for a successful set of brand guidelines.
 Have a peruse of it via Issuu.